Vaizard/ansible-role-letsencrypt/README.md

 letsencrypt
 =========

-Role is designed for [Let's encrypt](https://letsencrypt.org/) integration.
+Ansible role designed for [Let's encrypt](https://letsencrypt.org/) integration.
 It installs requested certificates and sets up automatic validation task to cron.
 Propper configured web server is required, see [requirements](#requirements).

 There's a ```dontgen``` tag that dosn't generate certificates but just shows you the generation commands and puts cron tasks.